Is the Seattle University MPA program the right fit for me?

 Are scholarships available?

-- The Collins Scholarship is a need-based scholarship awarded to new MPA students in their first academic year.
-Newly admitted MPA students are eligible to apply in their first quarter; recipients may receive up to $5,000 toward the MPA degree.
-Access the Collins Scholarship application.
+- All newly admitted MPA students are eligible to apply for scholarships in their first quarter; recipients may receive up to $5,000 toward the MPA degree.
+Financial need is strongly considered when selecting recipients and the amount of their award.
+Apply for Graduate Public Administration Scholarships.